 You may pay by cash, check or credit card (Visa, MasterCard or Discover).
 An additional 3% bank fee is assessed if a credit card is used.

 Construction work may start after the permit is issued and all fees are paid.
 Work started or performed without a permit is subject to a Stop Work Order and penalty fees of double the permit cost.

-Inspections are scheduled by calling our inspection line, 937-645-3019.
+Inspections are scheduled by submitting an inspection request form or by calling our inspection line at 937-645-3019.
 You will need to know the permit number, address and type of inspection needed.
 Inspections need to be called in by 4pm the day before the inspection is needed.
 Inspection time requests are explained in the above policy on time requests for inspections.